Xiaomi-Pad-6S-Pro12-4-sheng/android_device_xiaomi_sheng/README.md

-Device configuration for Xiaomi 13 (Pro)
+Device configuration for Xiaomi Pad 6S Pro
 =========================================

-The Xiaomi 13 (Pro) is a flagship phone from Xiaomi.
+The Xiaomi Pad 6S Pro is a tablet from Xiaomi.

-It was released in Decenber 2022.
+It was released in Feburary 2024.

 ## Device specifications